 The Aga Range Cooker has two hotplates – simmering and boiling.
 The hotplate has a dome or lid which enables the cooker to retain its heat when you are not cooking.
 There are many variations of cookers but the two main types of cookers are the 4-oven and 2-oven.
 The four oven has roasting, baking, simmering and warming ovens whilst the two oven has a combined roasting and baking oven and combined simmering and warming oven.
 The ovens have varied temperature settings for different types of cooking.
 As you become more accustomed to using your Aga Range cooker you will find that most of your cooking will be done utilising the ovens.

-John Wray Country Stoves has the 2 oven model available in solid fuel, oil fired and gas fuel types and in all colours.
+John Wray Country Stoves has the 2 oven model available in 13 amp, oil fired and gas fuel types and in all colours.
 The 2 oven features a simmering plate (400 degrees Fahrenheit in the centre), boiling plate (800 degrees Fahrenheit in the centre), plus a roasting/baking oven (300-500 degrees Fahrenheit) and a combined simmering and warming oven (100-300 degrees Fahrenheit).

-John Wray Country Stoves has the 4 oven model available in solid fuel, oil fired and gas fuel types in all colours.
+John Wray Country Stoves has the 4 oven model available in 13 amp, oil fired and gas fuel types in all colours.

 The 4 oven features a simmering plate (400 degrees Fahrenheit in the centre), boiling plate (800 degrees Fahrenheit in the centre),warming plate (140 degrees Fahrenheit) with an optional gas cook top plus a roasting (450 degree Fahrenheit) and baking oven (350 degrees Fahrenheit) and both a simmering (250 degrees Fahrenheit) and warming oven (150 degrees Fahrenheit).